claudiaisfighting/HelloWorld/README.md

 Here are some challenges I met when I was building the MyIntro app:
 * I spent some time figuring out how to customize my app such as background color, image shape and etc.
-* It took me amlong time to understand how to use git to submit my homework.
+* It took me a long time to understand how to use git to submit my homework.
 For example: I met a problem "git pull failed" which made me feel really confused and struggled because in the video there wasn't any problem like that.
 Luckily, I found out the answer in stackoverflow and fixed it successfully.
-And now I'm feeling like it would be much better if we can find answers by ourselves rather than simply follwing tutorials.
-The ability of self-leaning is also important during the learning process.
+And now I'm feeling like it would be much better if we can find answers by ourselves rather than simply following tutorials.
+The ability of self-leaning is also important during our learning process.

 ## License